What people actually experience

 Staying hydrated

 Reduced appetite sometimes leads people to drink less.
+Having a dry mouth can worsen breath odours.

 Identifying trigger foods